 Rustic Country Casual

-Sunflowers, sparklers and local suppliers allowed Emma and Jack to celebrate with a bang"It was Emma's birthday and we had just booked into the most beautiful hotel," says Jack, recalling his romantic proposal.
+Emma and Jack celebrate with sunflowers and sparklers at Upton Barn & Walled Garden"It was Emma's birthday and we had just booked into the most beautiful hotel," says Jack, recalling his romantic proposal.
 "Prior to this, I had found a ring I liked, bought it, hid it in the house for three weeks and managed to sneak it into the suitcase.
 I was unpacking while Emma was on the balcony looking out over the estuary, then she span round to find me on one knee, ring in hand.
 It's safe to say she was surprised!"

 With more than two years of planning for their beautifully pared-back party, some decisions for Emma and Jack took time while others proved brilliantly instantaneous.
 "After our first viewing at Upton Barn we fell in love as it really lends itself to a rustic country wedding," explains Jack.
 "The only thing we wanted to incorporate was locality.
 It was really important for us to support small local businesses and using what was in season."